ppatierno/amqp-kafka-demo/README.md

 Other then a pure AMQP client example (using Vert.x Proton), the repo provides a sender example using the [Qpid JMS client](https://qpid.apache.org/components/jms/).
 It shows how it's possible to interact with Apache Kafka even with JMS API, of course using AMQP as underlying protocol like the Qpid project.
+This application is quite generic, because it allows to specify a JMS queue or topic as destination that can even be a Kafka topic.

-The application is provided through tht _qpid-jms-examples_ project that needs to be build and packaged using Maven.
+The application is provided through the _qpid-jms-examples_ project that needs to be build and packaged using Maven.

 After that, we can use it for sending messages :

-    java -cp ./target/qpid-jms-examples-1.0-SNAPSHOT.jar enmasse.jms.Sender -a 172.30.63.201 -t kafka.mytopic
+    java -cp ./target/qpid-jms-examples-1.0-SNAPSHOT.jar enmasse.jms.Sender -h 172.30.63.201 -t kafka.mytopic

+The provided address is the messaging service address inside the OpenShift cluster; other options are available for specifying the port, the number of messages to send and the delay between each other

+The messages are sent to the Kafka topic and received by the consumer application showing them in the web page.

 ## Using MQTT protocol